 The supplementation load typically tapers off after six months, but the metabolomic reality dictates a minimum level of supplementation throughout your lifetime, simply because of the lack of nutrients in our modern food supply.

 Dimitris’ mission today is to unleash metabolomics in as many parts of the world as possible.
-The first metabolomic clinic is due to be set up on the West Coast, and very soon it will be possible to send blood tests for metabolomic analysis from anywhere in the world (to get more information on timing and availability, sign up for updates here).
+The first metabolomic clinic is due to be set up on the West Coast, and today it is possible to send blood tests for metabolomic analysis from anywhere in the world.
 As demand outstrips his clinic’s ability to service, his focus is on training more doctors and nutritionists in the field of metabolomics.
 The work on his diagnostic software is almost complete, which means that any properly trained doctor can use a smart database to prescribe customized regimens to clients based on their metabolomics values, without necessarily having to rely on Dimitris’ decades long experience in the field.
 This, he hopes, will accelerate the propagation of metabolomic clinics around the world.

 Fifteen years ago Dimitris was studying round the clock with junk food and coffee diet.
 He developed an autoimmune condition (ulcerative colitis), which he suppressed with pharmaceuticals.
 He got first-hand experience battling a chronic illness.